BrianInGermany/oldcardgames/assets/pdf/strawman_cheatsheet.md

 # Strawman Tarock Cheat Sheet
+- Deal 5x3 cards each as hand and 4x3 cards per person to the table as straw men.
 - 35 points plus two remainder cards to win with tradtional scoring (counting in packs of three cards minus two points)
 - 36 points to win with simplified scoring (just add the points)